 State Championship Meet Rules

-A. Eligibility

-All swimmers registered with Michigan Swimming and residing within the United States who have achieved a time equal to or faster than the “Q1” qualifying times for the event during the qualifying period are eligible to enter.
-A swimmer may not be entered in the meet without having actually achieved the qualifying time (conforming or non-conforming) during the qualifying period.

-G. Time conversions
+A. Time conversions

 Time conversions are not permitted to establish an entry time.
 Actual times must be used except when entering as an automatic qualifier (which enter at the cut).

-B. Qualifying Period

-1. All State Meets: All qualifying times must have been achieved on or after January 1st of the previous year.

 2. The qualifying time can be achieved without regard to the swimmers age when the swimmer made the qualifying standard so long as the time is achieved during the qualifying period.

-C. Qualifying Time Standards/Seeding
+B. Qualifying Time Standards/Seeding

 1. Calculation: The Short and Long Course State Championship Q1 times will be determined by the Technical Committees review of all performances at the respective short and long course State Championship meets.
 In addition to establishing conforming times for each State Championship Meet, equivalent non-conforming (SC Meters and LC Meters in the Spring SCY Meets and, secondly, SC Yards and SC Meters in the Summer LCM Meet) shall be established for each State Championship Meet.